BhallaHarshit/YelpCamp/README.md

 First project, made during the course "The Web Developer Bootcamp" by Colt Steele on udemy.

 The app is a platform for people to talk and share their experiences with different campgrounds.
 The app has user authentication and authorization, and follows RESTful routing.
+It uses mongoose and mongoDB to store the data.